LennartFr/20200401supplychain/README.md

 <p>
  <img src="https://farm5.staticflickr.com/4503/37148677233_71edc5a37b_o.png" width="1041" height="53" alt="blueband">

-# Introduction to Blockchain
+# Introduction to the Blockchain

+Blockchain is a shared, replicated ledger with consensus, provenance, <br>
+immutability and finality and maintained by each peer.
+<p.
-Transaction is permanently stored in the Blockchain and also stored in the World state that contains the current value of all objects
+Transaction are permanently stored in the Blockchain and also stored in the World state that contains the current value of all objects

 ## Transaction <br>
 Txn = buy<br>